rafkus/react-dishes-form/README.md

 I would look for some "Duration" component.

+#### 4. (not)Git mistake.
+I have been using IntelliJ for few months where "auto add new file" was enabled.
+Now with VSC and without this option I forgot to add new files while commiting...
+Because of that one of the last commits contains a lot of files that does not appear earlier.

 ### TODO
 * require all fields before submit.
 * adjust Material UI Slider component or create custom slider component for `soup spiciness`